What Is Attention Deficit Disorder? ADHD Symptoms Explained

 A child can meet all the diagnostic criteria for ADHD without actually having the disorder.
 In order to deliver a definitive diagnosis, a clinician must see clear evidence that the symptoms reduce the quality of social, academic, or job-related functioning.

 If a child meets the diagnostic criteria, but doesn’t have ADHD, parents should explore other possible explanations for her symptoms.
 Perhaps she is just unusually “spirited.”
 Maybe she isn’t eating right, or getting enough exercise.
 Or the child may be affected by one or more “look-alike” conditions such as anxiety disorder, oppositional defiant disorder, or learning disabilities.

-Physical conditions (such as food allergies, hearing loss, or an environmental allergy) or another medical disorder (such as auditory processing disorder, sensory integration disorder, or a mood disorder) can present symptoms that closely resemble those of ADHD.
+Physical conditions (such as food allergies, hearing loss, or an environmental allergy) or another medical disorder (such as auditory processing disorder, sensory integration disorder, or a mood disorder) can present symptoms that closely resemble ADHD symptoms.

 [Could Your Child Have Disruptive Mood Dysregulation Disorder?]